This adult male red-shouldered hawk was hit by a vehicle in Fall River Mills. Many of the birds we receive have been injured on roads.

 These red-shouldered hawk siblings, approximately a month old, fell from their nest into a roadway on a hot, record-breaking day.
 We try to re-nest young birds whenever possible because their parents can care for, and teach them, much better than we can.
 But the high heat and location of the nest made it too likely they would not survive.

 This beautiful female golden eagle was rescued from Bella Vista, CA, but died of lead poisoning and starvation.
 This bird was found in the Fall, when lead exposure typically comes from scavenging on gut piles left from large game animals, such as deer and wild pigs, or from ground squirrels who are shot for target practice.
-In 2019, the ban on lead in ammunition in California will go into effect.
-It's hoped that no wildlife foraging in California will sicken and die slowly from lead poisoning after that.
+In 2019, the ban on lead in ammunition in California went into effect.
+Wildlife foraging in California are still carrying sub-lethal levels of lead though, sometimes sickening and dying slowly from lead poisoning.

-To further our mission of taking substantive action to protect the natural world, Battle Creek Alliance members began rescuing and rehabilitating wildlife several years ago.
-We have expanded to also operate as Defiance Canyon Raptor Rescue specializing in eagles, hawks, and owls.
-Wildlife rescue is not funded by governmental agencies; generally, wildlife agencies do not perform rescues.
-See the introductory video to our work here
+To further our mission of taking substantive action to protect the natural world, Battle Creek Alliance members began rescuing and rehabilitating birds of prey (raptors) in 2013.
+We have expanded to also operate as Defiance Canyon Raptor Rescue to rescue and rehabilitate eagles, hawks, owls, and falcons.
+Raptor rescue and rehabilitation is not funded by governmental agencies; generally, wildlife agencies do not perform rescues.
+See the introductory video to our work here Call (530) 474-5803 for rescue help.

 People often focus on individual species, but we believe every species is important, whether it is on a man-made list or not.
 Habitat fragmentation and loss have serious effects on wildlife.
-Wildlife rescue, in conjunction with our work to keep watersheds and forests intact, addresses the root causes of the problems.
+Raptor rescue and rehabilitation, in conjunction with our work to keep watersheds and forests intact, addresses the root causes of the problems.

 Go here to find a licensed wildlife rehabilitator in California.